Grow Crown of Thorns (Euphorbia milii) in Florida

 Why Choose Crown of Thorns for Your Florida Garden?

-3. Low Maintenance: This succulent requires minimal care, making it ideal for busy gardeners or those new to gardening.
+3. Low Maintenance: If you are a lazy one then it's for you.
 I forgot about this plant for 6 months after just planting it in my backyard.
 I have a big backyard and never noticed this plant until it bloomed.
 That's what I meant by low maintenance.

 Getting Started: Planting Crown of Thorns

-Friendly Tip: Before you start, ensure you're wearing gardening gloves as Crown of Thorns has sharp thorns.
+Friendly Tip: Before you start, make sure to wear gardening gloves as the Crown of Thorns has sharp thorns.
 Also, do not get your eyes close to it.
-If you break any of it's branches or leaves, a white sap will emit from it.
+If you break any of its branches or leaves, a white sap will emit from it.
 This sap is harmful if it gets into the eyes.

 If you visit any Nursery to buy this plant, make sure that you ask the color of the flower.

 1. Choose the Right Location: Select a sunny spot in your garden with well-draining soil.
-Crown of Thorns thrives in full sun, which is abundant in Florida.
+Crown of Thorns do well in full sun, which is abundant in Florida.
+A lack of sunlight might result in fewer flowers, so keep this plant near a sunny window if you’re growing it indoors.

 2. Pot or Ground Planting: Decide whether you want to plant it in the ground or in a pot.
 Containers work well for those who wish to move the plant indoors during colder months.